AdMetaNetwork/admeta/README.md

-# adnonymous
+# AdMeta
-The ADnonymous blockchain implementation.
+The AdMeta blockchain implementation.